-Sync Google Apps with your iPhone and iPad
+Sync Calendar, Gmail, and other Google Apps with your iPhone

 To sync Google Apps such as Gmail, Calendar, or Contacts with your iPhone®, iPad® or other iOS devices (such as, iPod Touch® or Mac®) you need to set up Google Sync on each of the devices individually.

 Google now provides native iOS Mobile Device Management (MDM) support for your iOS devices.
 Learn more about managing iOS devices.Before you begin with Google Sync

 - Synchronize iTunes® to ensure that contacts and calendars on the iOS device are backed up to your computer.
 Learn more.

 - Check the cookies setting in Safari® (Safari > Preferences > Privacy) to see if it is set to From Visited or Always.
 If it's set to Never, you're more likely to be prompted to solve a CAPTCHA.

 - Set the language on your device to English (US) to allow access to the m.google.com server.

 - On the iOS device, touch Settings.